agent-cli-robot/qwen-code/docs/extension.md

 - `name`: The name of the extension.
 This is used to uniquely identify the extension and for conflict resolution when extension commands have the same name as user or project commands.
 - `version`: The version of the extension.
 - `mcpServers`: A map of MCP servers to configure.
 The key is the name of the server, and the value is the server configuration.
 These servers will be loaded on startup just like MCP servers configured in a [`settings.json` file](./cli/configuration.md).
 If both an extension and a `settings.json` file configure an MCP server with the same name, the server defined in the `settings.json` file takes precedence.
 - `contextFileName`: The name of the file that contains the context for the extension.
 This will be used to load the context from the workspace.
-If this property is not used but a `QWEN.md` file is present in your extension directory, then that file will be loaded.
+If this property is not used but a `AGENTS.md` file is present in your extension directory, then that file will be loaded.
 - `excludeTools`: An array of tool names to exclude from the model.
 You can also specify command-specific restrictions for tools that support it, like the `run_shell_command` tool.
 For example, `"excludeTools": ["run_shell_command(rm -rf)"]` will block the `rm -rf` command.

-When Qwen Code starts, it loads all the extensions and merges their configurations.
+When Agent CLI starts, it loads all the extensions and merges their configurations.
 If there are any conflicts, the workspace configuration takes precedence.

 ## Extension Commands